ParkWardRR/Ottavia-NAS-Music-Quality-Lab/spec.md

 # product name:     Ottavia-NAS-Music-Quality-Lab (feel free to shorten)

+Blue Oak Model License

+Version 1.0.0

+Always update readme and turn the roadmap into a checklist.
+Check off what you've done.
+Add suggested intems if missing.

+Use playwright-go for testing and to take mock screenshots. use this for testing locally ~/Desktop/testingMusic i will give you alma linux host info in the next phase of development

 ## 1) Product summary
 A self-hosted tool (runs in a VM) that monitors one or more NAS-mounted music folders, scans new/changed audio, verifies “true lossless” vs likely lossy-transcodes, runs a battery of audio-quality tests, audits metadata, and provides per-track interactive charts as evidence.
 It also provides a web UI to edit metadata and to queue album/track conversion jobs for “iPod-max / Red Book style” targets, executed later inside the app.